 Faamausili’s accurate lineout throwing combined with strong carries and a penchant for the tryline, not to mention her physical and mental toughness, make her a rugged opponent.
 She picked up a hattrick during the Black Ferns 31-11 victory against the Black Ferns in Sydney in 2018 to show she had lost none of her class in the twilight of her career.

-The Manurewa policewoman was originally looking to retire from international rugby after the 2017 season but has decided to make herself available again as exciting times loom for the women’s game.
+The Manurewa police detective was originally looking to retire from international rugby after the 2017 season but has decided to make herself available again as exciting times loom for the women’s game.\

 2002 v Australia